mekorhabracha/mekorhabracha.github.io/index.md

     text: Donate to Mekor
     link: contribute/donate.html
 alert:
-  text: "JOIN US FOR SUKKOT, SHMINI ATZERET, & SIMCHAT TORAH AT MEKOR HABRACHA!
-Click here for our schedule.
+  text: "JOIN US THIS SHABBAT, NOV.
+3-4, FOR A COMMUNITY DINNER (by reservation only0 & SCHOLAR-IN-RESIDENCE REV CHAIM GALFAND.
+Email mekorhabracha@gmail.com for info or to RSVP.